ezovski/snowsm/README.md

 # Specify an empty password when prompted.
 ```

-Perform the initial db migration:
+Perform the initial db migration (you may have to do it in steps... not sure why):

 ```
 python web.py db upgrade